amit-simplify3x/netflix-chatgpt/nextflix-gpt/README.md

 -add hardcoded value use this constant times
--Register TMDB API & create an app & get access token -Get Data from TMDB now playing movies list API
+-Register TMDB API & create an app & get access token -Get Data from TMDB now playing movies list API -custom hook for now playing movies
+-create a movie slice
+-update store from movies data
+-planing for main container and secondary container -fetch data for trailer video
+-update store with trailer video
+-Embeded the youtube video and make it auto play and mute -Tailwind css and make Main container awesome